mrocklin/blog/_posts/work/2018-01-30-hdf-in-the-cloud.md

 This data often occurs in simulation output (like climate models), biomedical imaging (like an MRI scan), or needs to be efficiently accessed across a number of different dimensions (like many complex time series).
-Here is an image from XArray to put you in the right frame of mind:
+Here is an image from the popular [XArray](http://xarray.pydata.org/en/stable/) library to put you in the right frame of mind:

 <img src="{{BASE_PATH}}/images/xarray-boxes-2.png" width="100%">